Army APFT Standards: What You Need to Know to Pass the Test

 Developing a Fitness Routine

-Start by assessing your current fitness level.
+Start by evaluating your current fitness levels.

-Incorporate strength training exercises for push-ups and sit-ups.
+Include strength training exercises for push-ups and sit-ups, experimenting with various variations to challenge your muscles.

 Add core workouts to enhance your sit-up performance and overall stability.